Filter by Category

 with Dana Bateman

-Bouquet Illustration with Watercolor and Ink
+Illustrating a Wild Maine Spring with Watercolor and Ink

 with Claire Loon Baldwin

-Capture your own bouquet with watercolor and ink!
-This all-levels class will explore techniques for illustrative ink drawing with ‘dip pens’, and layering and mixing vibrant and organic hues with watercolor.
-Students will leave with their own unique composition of a bouquet - which could make a wonderful handmade holiday gift.
-Students can either buy themselves the required materials - the materials list is linked here - or they can buy material kits from the Mix, an art store in Brunswick (here is a link to a student-grade kit, and here is a link to an artist-grade kit). *THIS IS A ONE DAY WORKSHOP.
+This all-levels class explores illustration with pen and ink and watercolor.
+Students will explore principles of scientific illustration by observing and painting Maine’s spring transformations— from salamanders to ephemeral wildflowers.
+Students can either buy themselves the required materials - the materials list is linked here - or they can buy pre-made material kits from the Mix, an art store in Brunswick (here is a link to a student-grade kit, and here is a link to an artist-grade kit).
+Learn more about instructor Claire Loon Baldwin and see her illustrations for books and magazines on her website here.